-Certificate: Mechanical Process Technology (23 credit hours)
+Certificate: Mechanical Process Technology (18 credit hours)

 Credit Hours

 ECE 102 Instrument Control 3.0

 EGR 109 Engineering Project Management 3.0

 EGR 175 Manufacturing Processes 3.0

 EGR 170 Engineering Materials 3.0

 EGT 106 Print Reading and Sketching 3.0

-$\mathrm{MET}\ 225$ Fundamentals of Heat Transfer 3.0
+MET 225 Fundamentals of Heat Transfer 3.0

+Total Credit Hours: 18.0

-Mechanical Technology Fundamentals Certificate
+Mechanical Systems Dynamics Certificate

-The Mechanical Process Technology Certificate is a two semester (21 credit hour) program that addresses the basics of mechanical manufacturing processes.
-Students are eligible to enroll in this program only after all college admission requirements are met and the required course prerequisite requirements are completed.
-The program covers fundamentals of manufacturing processes, project management, introduction to computer aided design, and sensors and mechanical systems.
-This certificate also covers basic heat transfer and fluid systems.
-This is a cross-disciplinary technology that has significant influence on local industry, manufacturing.
+The Mechanical Systems Dynamics Certificate is a two semester (24 credit hour) program that addresses the basics of mechanical dynamics or machines in motion.
+Students are eligible to enroll in this program only after all college admission requirements are met and the required course prerequisites are completed.
+The program covers fundamentals of mechatronics, basic robotics, sensors, programmable controllers, and project management.
+This certificate also covers basic machine design.
+This is a cross-disciplinary technology that has significant influence on local industry and manufacturing.
 The program is designed to allow the student to pursue skills where the demand is immediate and still be qualified to take advantage of the newer technologies when the local demand changes.
-This certificate can dovetail easily with other certificates to build and AOT degree specific to the student and potential employer's needs.
+This certificate is designed to be used as an option within the Mechanical Engineering Technology Degree, or it can be used to dovetail easily with other certificates to build an Associate in General Technology degree specific to the student and potential employer's needs.